Greece Moments Greece Moments

 *Advertisement

 Whether Symi or Halki?
-The best excursion destinations for you probably depend on the location of your hotel on Rhodes.
+The best excursion destination for you probably depends on the location of your hotel on Rhodes.

 For all holidaymakers in the south and west of Rhodes, a trip to Halki is definitely worthwhile.
-Of the holiday resorts in the north and east of Rhodes, Symi is more suitable, as it takes an extra hour to drive to the port of departure for Halki.
-Kamiro’s Scale .
+For those staying in the north and east of Rhodes, Symi is more suitable, as it takes an extra hour to drive to the departure port for Halki, Kamiros Skala.

 Personally, we felt comfortable on both islands.
 Symi is the more varied island, where there are many other sights to discover (including the Panormitis Monastery) in addition to the main town.